% cat <<eof

 After getting by for the most part with only the most basic 9front cpu server setup, I recently decided to start exploring the different capabilities of auth‐specific systems like secstore(1) and cron(8).
 Article on secstore to come, but in the meantime I figured I would write about what I've learned regarding using 9front's cron system to schedule basic tasks.

-While rrss looked to be very slick and robust with its full browser-based feed, I didn't really need all of the bells and whistles for the time being.
-I instead went with the rssfill approach, mostly because it seemed like it could be easily reproduced without much fuss and involved using the built-in functionality of the news(1) program.
-It also is written in C as opposed to Go, which can be nice if one doesn't wish to install an entire extra language on their machine – not a jab at Go, of course; I love Go.
+While rrss looked to be very slick and robust with its full browser‐based feed, I didn't really need all of the bells and whistles for the time being.
+I instead went with the rssfill approach, mostly because it seemed like it could be easily reproduced without much fuss involved by using the built‐in functionality of the news(1) program.
+It also is written in C as opposed to Go, which can be nice if one doesn't wish to install an entire extra language on their machine — not a jab at Go, of course; I love Go.

 Once I had downloaded and compiled the program, I looked at the provided example script for fetching feeds.
 It was perfectly suitable, but I wanted to split things up a bit and have a separate list of feeds that would be easier to edit in the future.
-I cobbled together my own little newsup³ script in a minute or two and went about setting up cron.
+I cobbled together my own little newsup script[1] in a minute or two and went about setting up cron.

 The cron daemon (auth/cron) needs to be run on an auth server.
 My current testbed system is a Thinkpad T420 running as a combination auth+cpu+fs server, so it was as simple as adding the following to the file /cfg/$sysname/cpurc: